gsa-oes/office-of-evaluation-sciences/pages/contact.md

 - An agency collaborator willing to work alongside OES and to share results across government

 Send a description of how your opportunity incorporates the elements above in an email to <a href="mailto:oes@gsa.gov?subject=Project Proposal">oes@gsa.gov</a> to start the conversation.
 Naturally, we do not have the ability to respond to all project proposals, but we consider each opportunity using the criteria described above, our teams' current makeup of skillsets, and available resources to assess our ability to collaborate.

-## Joining OES

-Full time OES team members are selected annually, with applications often opening in late Fall.
-These individuals come to the team for one year, are based in Washington, D.C., and are often on loan from a variety of home institutions such as a university or another Federal agency.
-Join our mailing list (at the bottom of our homepage) to be notified of our next recruitment cycle.

-You can learn more about the position and what we look for by [viewing the 2018 Fellowship Solicitation]({{site.baseurl}}/assets/files/FY18Solicitation.pdf).

 ## Supporting OES as an Academic Affiliate